fbec76/beacon-app/README.md

 ### Guidelines

-The app will offer a list of posts on how to avoid dangerous situations.
-This will also include a safety guide in which tactics for defending oneself.
+The app offers a list of posts on how to avoid dangerous situations.
+This also includes a safety guide in which tactics for defending oneself.

 ### Optional features